serenaaa25/SERENA-WANG-ecc-dssb-IS24-code-challenge/README.md

 **Back End Capabilities**:

 - CRUD (Create, Read, Update, Delete) operations with MongoDB, making this a dynamic and data-driven application.
   ( Product data originates from http://localhost:3000/api/products )
   **Please note that the server should be launched on port 3000.**

+**Other good to have but not fully done things**:

+- Pagination
+- Chip search box for "Search Developer Tags".
+Feel free to try searching something in that box, and type enter - should have a cute chip that's unfortunately not currently functioning

 ## Usage